sigasi/sigasi_insights/content/screencasts/testbench.md

 comments: false
 videoid: 36865dbffa
 ---
 Writing a testbench skeleton is easy with Sigasi's autocomplete feature.
-Just keep pressing **Ctrl-Space**.
+Just keep pressing **Ctrl+Space**.
 There are powerful autocomplete templates for:

 * VHDL entity / architecture skeleton